 Your accepted financial aid will be released to your Bursar student account 10 days prior to your first day of school as long as you are enrolled in the minimum number of units and all To Do Items and holds are resolved.
 Be sure to log in to UAccess Student Center to complete any To Do Items and resolve any holds.
 Some items can take several weeks to process, so take action early!

-You will receive your fall bill from the Bursar's Office in mid-July.
+You will receive your bill from the Bursar's Office prior to the start of the semester.
 This will include charges for tuition, fees, and other expenses like your dorm rent or meal plan.
 For now, it's a good idea to start calculating your direct costs (expenses that will be billed to your account) as well as indirect costs (other expenses you might incur as a student) to start planning.

 - You can start by estimating your tuition and fees using the Bursar's Office tuition calculator.